OwenBrush/canadian-hip-hop-radio-analysis/README.md

 ![Distribution of plays by province](/images/plays_by_province.png)

 - #### The data is heavily weighted towards Ontario
-- #### Data from stations inNew Brunswick and Nova Scotia is mostly absent for the second half of the time period
+- #### Data from stations inNew Brunswick and Nova Scotia are mostly absent for the second half of the time period

 ## Insights: